EnvGen/POGENOM/docs/source/Usage.rst

 Usage
 =====

-Import your data
+Organising your data
 ^^^^^^^^^^^^^^^^

-The pipeline is capable of analyzing several datasets, mags, and samples.
-The minimum data required is one dataset, one sample Reads (forward and reverse), and one MAG.
+The pipeline is capable of analyzing several datasets with samples (paired fastq read files) and several genomes (fasta files).
+The minimum data required is one dataset with one pair of read files (forward and reverse) and one genome.

-Input data (Reads and MAGs) must be stored in the directory RAW_DATA/, as explained below:
+Input data (reads and genomes) must be stored in the directory RAW_DATA/, as explained below:

 1. READS